otto-de/api-guidelines/decisions/0001-should-use-common-otto-decimal-format.md

 ### Option 1

-Keep using formats `double` or `float` and accept that naive implementations implicitly accepting the default conversion run at risk to introduce calculation errors.
+Keep using formats `double` or `float` and accept that naive implementations that implicitly accept the default conversion run at risk of introducing calculation errors.

 ### Option 2